Admissions and Funding

 • Access to comprehensive professional development programs through the Graduate School and the Department of Psychology, including grant-writing support and an institutional affiliation with the National Center for Faculty Development and Diversity.

-• Upon matriculation, you will be awarded $2,000 for professional development activities such as research, conference travel, and other professional development opportunities.
+• Upon matriculation, you will be awarded $2,000 - $2,500 for professional development activities such as research, conference travel, and other professional development opportunities.
 Once these funds are spent, additional department and university resources are available annually to fund your professional development activities.

 Fellowships

-You may also be competitive for Notre Dame’s Select Fellowships that can raise your yearly stipend.
+You may also be competitive for Notre Dame’s Select Fellowships (link) that can raise your yearly stipend.
 The Admissions Committee will automatically nominate you for these scholarships (no further action is required by you).

-If you are interested in learning how to conduct research on educational practices, programs, and policies, please indicate in your application materials (e.g., statement of intent) that you would like to be considered for the Rev. James A. Burns Fellowship in the program for Interdisciplinary Educational Research.
+If you are interested in learning how to conduct research on educational practices, programs, and policies, please indicate in your application materials (e.g., statement of intent) that you would like to be considered for the Rev. James A. Burns Fellowship (link) in the program for Interdisciplinary Educational Research.